Wigner-GPU-Lab/Teaching/CMake/Lesson0_HelloCMake/README.md

 -- Build files have been written to: ...
 ```

-The ability to omit quotation marks do denote strings (really, the only type) has some interesting
+The ability to omit quotation marks around strings has some interesting consequences.
-consequences.

 ```CMake
 set(VERB Hello)